- Concrete Life Upgrades

 If you want to capitalize, you can e.g. find a way of taking notes in the shower, take showers more frequently, or find another activity that gets to this state more directly (e.g. meditation — or for me, the first attempt at meditating in a session, which brings up all of that submerged content for me to then list out and work through later).
 Maybe this is the real reason that my friend goes for long drives.

-The best times for me include: showers, baths, hot tubs, and the time right before falling asleep and the time right after waking up.
+The best times for me include: showers, baths, hot tubs, airplane trips (without in-flight entertainment) and the time right before falling asleep and the time right after waking up.

 ⚠️ One word of caution: if you have a lot of trauma, these are actually pretty shitty circumstances that can allow the upsetting thoughts that you are generally keeping at bay to surface.
 I personally endorse people engaging in avoidance behaviors as much as they need to to stay sane, even if that means finding ways of showering less frequently or more quickly or finding ways of redirecting your attention in those moments, e.g. with a podcast or audio book or a more concrete and less-triggering topic that needs thinking through.